Spatio-temporal modeling of urban extreme rainfall events at high resolution: Application to rainfall data

+The OMSEV variogram is estimated using a strategy based on the COMEPHORE data.
+Variogram parameters, including the advection transformation parameters $\eta_1$ and $\eta_2$, are estimated from COMEPHORE episodes using the composite likelihood described in Section \ref{sec:composite_likelihood}.
+Empirical velocity vectors are computed as detailed in Section \ref{sec:advection_estimation}, and weighted least-squares estimates are used to initialize the optimization following \cite{buhl2019semiparametric}.
+These estimates are then used both to initialize the OMSEV variogram optimization and to fix the advection parameters.
 The resulting COMEPHORE parameter estimates are reported in \autoref{tab:estcom}.
 We observe that the temporal component $\widehat{\beta}_2$ is larger than the spatial one $\widehat{\beta}_1$, indicating that temporal variability dominates.
-The small values of $\widehat{\alpha}_1$ and $\widehat{\alpha}_2$ suggest a high degree of irregularity in the spatial and temporal dependence structure of extremes.
-This is consistent with convective extreme rainfall, especially given the small spatial exponent $\widehat{\alpha}_1$.
-The estimated advection parameters $\widehat{\eta}_1 = 1.621$ and $\widehat{\eta}_2 = 5.219$ indicate a strong non-linear transformation of the empirical velocity vectors.
-In particular, the large value of $\widehat{\eta}_2$ can lead to unrealistically high transformed advection speeds, although this affects only a small number of episodes.
-Indeed, there are 43 episodes (approximately $4\%$ of COMEPHORE episodes) for which the transformed advection speed exceeds 150 km/h, and 13 for which it exceeds $1000$ km/h, corresponding to outliers.
-We use $150$ km/h as an upper bound for the transformed advection speed in the subsequent analysis.
-This restriction does not remove much episodes from the OMSEV dataset after transformation on their corresponding advection speeds.
-Only 9 episodes are removed (approximately $2\%$) before the variogram parameter estimation.
+The values of $\widehat{\alpha}_1$ and $\widehat{\alpha}_2$ are both around $0.6$, which suggest a high degree of irregularity in the spatial and temporal dependence structure of extremes.
+This is consistent with convective extreme rainfall events, which are characterized by strong local variability and short temporal persistence.
+The estimated advection transformation parameters $\widehat{\eta}_1$ and $\widehat{\eta}_2$ indicate a strong non-linear transformation of the empirical velocity vectors.
+By applying this transformation on OMSEV empirical velocity vectors, we still obtain a plausible range of transformed advection speeds, with a median of approximately $3$ km/h and a maximum of approximately $149$ km/h.
 The COMEPHORE parameter estimates are used as initial values for the OMSEV optimization, with the advection parameters $\eta_1$ and $\eta_2$ fixed.
 The resulting OMSEV parameter estimates, with month-leave-one-out Jackknife confidence intervals, are presented in \autoref{tab:estomsev_ci}.
-As for COMEPHORE, the temporal component remains larger than the spatial one and the estimated smoothness parameters $\alpha_1$ and $\alpha_2$ indicate strong irregularity.
+As for COMEPHORE, the temporal component has more influence than the spatial one, with $\widehat{\beta}_2$ larger than $\widehat{\beta}_1$.
+The value of $\widehat{\alpha}_1$ is around $0.2$, while $\widehat{\alpha}_2$ is around $0.7$, indicating a higher degree of irregularity in the temporal dependence structure compared to the spatial one.

 The adequacy of the fitted model is assessed by comparing empirical and fitted $r$-extremograms for both datasets in \autoref{fig:chithemp_combined}.
 In both cases, the fitted $r$-extremograms closely match the empirical ones across a range of spatial and temporal lags, indicating that the proposed model effectively captures the extremal dependence structure of both COMEPHORE and OMSEV data.